GiverofMemory/NatureVault/README.md

 ## Instructions

-* download this and place in the "htdocs" folder of your server.
+* Download this and place in the "htdocs" folder of your server.